 Mann peker på monter i utstillingen om Magnus Lagabøtes landslov.
 Flere publikummere ser på i begeistring og undring.

 Curious about Norwegian cultural history?
-We offer a selection of free guided tours in English this summer!
+We offer a selection of free guided tours in English!
 Learn more about Norway in the Middle Ages and our first nationwide law in Upholding the Law, Magnus the Lawmender’s Law of the Land, 1274–2024.

 Check out the world’s largest collection of maps of the Nordic countries at our Map Centre, and discover the many aspects of Norwegian history in the exhibition Enlightened